cjeanm11/virtual_memory_manager/README.md

 # Virtual Memory Manager

+#### This repository contains the code and documentation for an academic project at the University of Montreal.

 ## Overview

 This project involves implementing a Virtual Memory Manager in C, employing the paging technique to simulate consecutive memory accesses.
 The objective is to translate logical addresses into 16-bit physical addresses within a 65536-byte virtual address space.